Miniature Schnauzer Temperament: What's Good About 'Em, What's Bad About 'Em

 If you don't want to deal with...

-- Suspiciousness or shyness when not socialized enough
+- Suspiciousness when not socialized enough

-- Boldness/feistiness toward other animals -- chasing instincts
+- Boldness/feistiness toward other animals – chasing instincts

 A Miniature Schnauzer may not be right for you.

-- avoiding health problems by following my daily care program in 11 Things You Must Do Right To Keep Your Dog Healthy and Happy
+- Finally, you can avoid some negative traits by training your Miniature Schnauzer to respect you and by following the 11-step care program in my book, 11 Things You Must Do Right To Keep Your Dog Healthy and Happy.

 More traits and characteristics of the Miniature Schnauzer